MathesCy/Validere/README.md

 ## Analysis

-When the dataset is broken down by commodity type and failure cause, we see the resulting distribution of accidents reported in the U.S since 2010.
+When the dataset is broken down by cause of failure, we see the resulting distribution of accidents reported in the U.S since 2010.

 ![alt text](https://github.com/MathesCy/Validere/blob/main/FailureType.png)

+It can be seen that over the past 12 years, Equipment Failure has been the leading cause of pipeline failure, accounting for 45.7% of all reported events.
+Behind Equipment Failure, Corrosion has been identified as for 20.5% of reported